Risking Backlash, Trump Plans To Recognize Jerusalem As Israel's Capital

 Moving the embassy was one of Trump's campaign promises as he appealed to pro-Israel voters, including many American evangelicals.

-The White House insists the Jerusalem policy change does not lesson the chances for reaching peace between Israelis and Palestinians.
+The White House insists the Jerusalem policy change does not lessen the chances for reaching peace between Israelis and Palestinians.
 Officials said regional leaders contacted before the decision were committed to encouraging a peaceful solution.
 But the administration also took precautions.

 The State Department issued warnings to diplomats in the region that protests could break out in the region following a change in policy on Jerusalem.